Listed below are the application deadlines and other important dates for the fall 2018 entering class.

 Applicants who graduated from college in the United States or Canada will need to register with the Credential Assembly Service (CAS) Law School Report service.
 This service requires that you send a transcript from each college or university you have attended to Law School Admission Council (LSAC), where an analysis of your undergraduate transcript(s) along with your LSAT score(s) are compiled into a report sent to each law school to which you apply.
 Our admissions committee will not review your application until we have received your CAS report; therefore it is imperative that you submit all necessary documents and register with LSAC in a timely manner.
 Further information and registration forms for the LSAT and CAS an be obtained from the LSAC website.

 Foreign-Educated Applicant Transcripts:

 Applicants who earned their undergraduate degree outside the United States or Canada MUST take the LSAT and have their academic credentials evaluated by the Law School Admission Council (LSAC).
 You may register for this credential evaluation service via the LSAC website.
 Applicants must have earned at least the equivalent of a U.S. baccalaureate degree.
-We will no longer accept credential evaluation reports from Worldwide Education Service (WES) or any other credential evaluation service.

 Applicants whose native language is not English and whose undergraduate coursework was not conducted in English must take the TOEFL exam and submit their score through the LSAC credential service.
 A minimum TOEFL score of 100 iBT (600 paper based test) is recommended.